lammps/lammps/doc/src/Library_create.rst

 The :cpp:func:`lammps_open` and :cpp:func:`lammps_open_no_mpi`
 functions are used to create and initialize a :cpp:func:`LAMMPS` instance.
-The calling program has to provide a handle where a reference to this instance can be stored and which has to be used in all subsequent function calls until that instance is destroyed by calling :cpp:func:`lammps_close`.
+The calling program provides a handle where a reference to this instance can be stored and which is then used in all subsequent function calls until that instance is destroyed by calling :cpp:func:`lammps_close`.
 Here is a simple example demonstrating its use: